J. Augustus Smith

-J. Augustus Smith, also known as Gus Smith (born January 14, 1891), was an American actor, playwright, and screenwriter.
+J. Augustus Smith, also known as Gus Smith (born January 14, 1891; died December 1964), was an American actor, playwright, and screenwriter.
 In 1936 he was one of three theatre artists who succeeded John Houseman in leading the Negro Theatre Unit of the Federal Theatre Project in New York City.

 Biography

 Smith was born in Gainesville, Florida, in 1891.
 He made his stage debut during childhood, playing in minstrel shows.

 In 1911, Smith formed his own minstrel company, with which he toured the United States.
 He went on to have a career in acting and writing for theatre and film.